 - Complete prerequisite coursework in good standing;

-- Pass a criminal history background check;
+- Pass a criminal history background check and drug screening;

 - Sign a BGSU liability waiver form;